-Shashwath Santosh is a designer and researcher based in New York.
+Shashwath Santosh is a designer based in New York.
 Currently at Google Creative Lab.

 About